ndsurgenor/quadulo/README.md

 - __Title__

-  - Featured at the top of the index and 404 pages, the title is centrally placed to emphasise the name and branding of the game.
+  - Placed at the top of the index and 404 pages, the title is centrally located to emphasise the name and branding of the game.
   - Clicking the logo will not refresh/redirect the page as this would interupt the game experience.
   - No navigation bar is provided as this site has a one-page focus; interaction occurs through means of a clickable grid/buttons.
   - A text banner under the title provides useful feedback to the user as to the immediate state of the game.